About WinSwim

 This error has occurred when an incompatible version of Crystal Reports is installed on the computer.
 Hy-tek Lite II installs Crystal Reports and can cause this issue.
 Also, the older version of WinSwim 2.5.x installed Crystal Reports 6.0 and was upgraded to 8.5 in the 2.6 version of WinSwim.

 You should look at the c:\windows\system32\crpe32.dll version from the properties window in Windows Explorer.
 The version of crpe32.dll MUST be 8.5.x.x.
 If not, your going to have problems and not be able to view or print reports.
-You must uninstall the incompatible version of Crystal Reports and reinstall WinSwim 3.1 or 2.6 from the download page.
+You must uninstall the incompatible version of Crystal Reports before reinstalling WinSwim from the download page.
+The problem is that just uninstalling Hy-tek will not remove these files and you must do it manually (see below).

 Manually uninstall Crystal Reports: